Sorrop/word-parser/README.md

 # word-parser
 Something like a word parser in Rust

-Learning Rust.
+Learning the language.
 Project goals subject to change.